Manual Worker & Construction Resume Template for Site, Warehouse and Labor Roles

 - Show the hands-on tasks you actually handled

-- Mention tools, equipment, or safety routines when they matter
+- Mention tools, equipment, or safety routines when relevant

 - Highlight pace, lifting, teamwork, and shift reliability